HouQiming/ama/readme.md

 A meta-language to customize any language for development, while keep interacting with upstream in the original language.

 The project itself is an example.
-You can build this repository in standard C++11, but it's actually developed in a different dialect.
+You can build this repository in plain C++11, but it's actually developed in a different dialect.
 Try building it and run `script/sync.js`, then check `*.ama.cpp`.

-The core is a generic parser and AST manipulation APIs, exposed through a simple Javascript interface.
+The core is a generic parser and a set of AST manipulation APIs, exposed through a simple Javascript interface.

 ## How to Use

-### Build the Project
+### Build

 #### Unix